 The Knowledge Base is meant to produce output that will significantly improve our knowledge about water needs for ecosystem maintenance and water management for agriculture, and its related impacts on environment, health, poverty and food security.
-The output will provide key information for policy and investment decisions, and thereby contribute to the longterm objective of positively affecting peoples' lives, food security, and the environment.
+The output will provide key information for policy and investment decisions, and thereby contribute to the long-term objective of positively affecting peoples' lives, food security, and the environment.
 The output of the effort will consist of a rich range of reports, scientific publications, presentations, and multi-media material covering a broad range of topics, and will lead to:

-- 2.1 Common definitions on water security, food security, and environmental security, and common indicators of poverty, hunger, health, and environmental quality. - 2.2 Credible and authoritative information and analyses on water availability, use and requirements for agriculture, environment and associated uses. - 2.3 Scenarios at global, national and basin level concerning alternative options to develop and manage water resources for food and environmental security. - 2.4 Assessment of impacts on food security, hunger, poverty, livelihoods, health, environmental quality and biodiversity of alternative scenarios.
+- A catalogue of existing knowledge bases and synthesis of knowledge available and knowledge gaps. - Common definitions regarding water, food security, and environmental sustainability, etc. and common indicators of poverty, hunger, health, environmental quality etc. - Established information, analyses, and projections regarding water availability use and requirements for agriculture, environment and other uses, and impacts made available for the Dialogue process. - Scenarios at global, national and basin level concerning alternative options to develop and manage water resources for food security, and environmental sustainability. - Assessment of impacts on food security, hunger, poverty, livelihoods, health, environmental quality and biodiversity of alternative scenarios.